tino-michael/dwm/README.md

       visible; like in a "card deck"
   - bottomstack: master area on top, stack windows below either horizontally (standard) or vertically as well (shift-modified)
+  - center single window: my own layout that centers the master area horizontally when there is only one tiled (i.e. non-floating) window visible
 - stacker: move windows around within the stack
 - sticky: sticky windows are visible on all tags
 - combo: chain tag commands together by pressing them in quick succession